 You obviously need to include a salary however a salary range can increase the number of applications you receive.
 If the salary will be based on experience, provide a range that can give applicants a better indication of whether or not the job is right for them.
 This then saves you the time of interviewing candidates who are looking for more money.
 Also include any commission/bonus that could be offered to raise the OTE.

-Include any benefits your company offers in addition to the salary such as company car/allowance, flexible working, child care support, clothing, meals, transport, medical insurance, health club membership etc.
+Include any benefits your company offers in addition to the salary such as company car/allowance, flexible working, child care support, clothing, meals, transport, medical insurance, health club membership etc. Thanks to these guidelines you can expect to satisfy a female.

 End with a powerful call-to-action